NYRIAstronomy/NYRIAstronomy.github.io/_posts/first_nyria_workshop.md

 image: /assets/img/workshops/Chile128.jpg
 ---

-We had our first workshop in Santiago de Chile, check out this <a href="/../workshops/2014/">link</a>!
+We had our first workshop in Santiago de Chile, check out this [link](/../workshops/2014/)!